noam87/noamswebsite/content/q/john_stuart_mill.md

 > inefficacious for good, but cumbering the ground, and preventing the growth of
 > any real and heartfelt conviction, from reason or personal experience.

-I think that failure to understand arguments 3 and 4 are, I believe, at the core of much polemic surrounding free speech.
+Failure to understand arguments 3 and 4 are, I believe, at the core of much polemic surrounding free speech.

 > Truth gains more even by the errors of one who, with due study and